What is scabies?

 2- Lindane (Ovide),

-An alternative treatment is 1 ounce of a tenth lotion or thirty grams of cream of lindane, it has fallen out of favor due to numerous reports of neurotoxic symptoms like skin numbness, restlessness, anxiety, tremor, and convulsions.
-It shouldn’t be used during pregnancy or in nursing ladies, the elderly, and kids younger than two years of age, or people that weigh less than a hundred and ten pounds.
+An alternative treatment is the cream of lindane, it has fallen out of favor due to numerous reports of neurotoxic symptoms like skin numbness, restlessness, anxiety, tremor, and convulsions.
+It shouldn’t be used during pregnancy or in nursing ladies, the elderly, and kids younger than 24 months, or people that weigh less than 50 kilograms (hundred and ten pounds).
 It’s only suggested if other therapies haven’t been effective.

 3- Ivermectin (Stromectol),

-It is an antiparasitic oral medication that has also been shown to be a good scabicide.
-It could also be suggested for people that are immunocompromised, those with crusted scabies, or people who didn’t respond to topical therapy.
-Ivermectin shouldn’t be used during pregnancy or while breastfeeding nor by kids weighing less than thirty-three pounds.
+Ivermectin is an oral drug, many studies have proven its anti-parasitic and scabicidal properties; though, recently with the spread of the Coronavirus, an Australian study has shown that Ivomec can also be used as a treatment for COVID-19 patients.
+It could also be suggested for people that are immunocompromised, suffering from crusted scabies, or people who didn’t respond to topical therapy.
+Ivermectin is forbidden to use during pregnancy, as well as during the lactation period or by children who weigh less than thirty-three pounds.

 4- Crotamiton lotion